ChinmayAchar/Fraudulent_Claim_Detection/README.md

 Text Mining: Apply NLP to claim narratives to find inconsistencies in incident descriptions.

-Dynamic Retraining: Continuously retrain models with new fraud patterns to prevent model drift.# Fraudulent_Claim_Detection
+Dynamic Retraining: Continuously retrain models with new fraud patterns to prevent model drift.